 Imposed consequences tend to distract the child from the actual natural consequence, hence taking from the learning opportunity.

 The child is often entirely consumed with the negative thoughts and emotions that arise after being punished for their mistake.
 This leaves them with no bandwidth, capacity, or space to consider the natural consequences that would have otherwise been a learning opportunity.
 Most unhealthy behaviours are the direct result of children experiencing stressful feelings like disconnection, insecurity, frustration, anger, judgment, jealousy, and rejection.

 Child’s behaviour results in an action which the child doesn’t like

 Sometimes it’s a grey area in that the parent may need to take action that will affect the child because of the child’s behaviour.
 Perhaps they need to leave a performance because the child is unable to be quiet enough.
 The parent can frame this as a punishment to the child; “We had to leave because you were so disruptive, why must you make life so difficult for everyone?”.
 Or, they can frame it as a natural consequence.
 “We’ve come outside because people around us couldn’t hear the performance because your voice was too loud and you weren’t staying in your seat.
 We can go back in if you can reassure me that you will sit quietly beside me or on my knee and only whisper.
 What would help you sit quietly do you think?”

 Parents often believe that their child won’t learn or change their way unless their action causes them stress

-Indeed, humans are generally motivated to avoid pain and make changes that increase our happiness.
-This works better when someone helps us identify the consequences of our actions.
-Rather than when we feel shamed or punished for our actions.
+And indeed, we humans are generally motivated to avoid pain and make changes that increase our happiness.
+Yet again, this works better when someone helps us identify the consequences of our actions rather than when we feel shamed or punished for our actions.

 There are many motivations to learn, grow and change